raimohanska/rx-haskell/README.md

 ------

 - Observable, Observer and Disposable defined, working in the IO Monad
-- "PushCollection" is a simple implementation of Observable
+- "PushCollection" is a simple implementation of Observable.
+Push it!
-- In "read rx", the Observer has three methods (OnNext, OnEnd, OnError).
-My version has just one (OnNext)
+- Observer has now next/end/error functions
-- No combinators yet
+- Some combinators implemented.
+Most of them badly.